 Novel Writing Tips: How to Avoid a Muddled MindMay 23, 2019 1:12 pm

 Writing a novel can give you both literal and figurative headaches.
-While this blog of suggestions may not solve your plot problems, it can keep you from getting bogged down by a headache that makes you want to curl and take a nap.
-As nice as naps are, let’s start off with some novel writing tips to help with a foggy brain…
+While this blog of suggestions may not solve your plot problems, it can keep you from getting bogged down by a headache.
+Let’s start off with some novel writing tips to help with a foggy brain…

 If you are writing a novel, headaches can be a real pain, and learning new ways to avoid them goes a long way.
 There are several ways that you can avoid this nagging pain, but the method that works best for you will depend on what is causing your headache.
 Is it because you have been staring at your computer too long or have you not been taking care of yourself properly?
 Here are a few tips that will help you address both of these problems and maybe a few others along the way.

 Meditation is a great way to not only reduce stress but also to avoid headaches.
 There are many types of meditation, but the one that works best is guided relaxation meditation.
 While doing guided relaxation meditation, you will learn to relax from your head to your toes.
 This can help reduce tension in your neck and shoulders.
 Tension headaches are one of the most common types of headaches and relaxation meditation can help significantly when trying to avoid them.

 Apps such as Headspace and Calm allow you to dedicate time to yourself and meditate to ensure you’re in a good state of mind.
 This is incredibly beneficial not just for your writing, but your entire wellbeing.
 Should you have the time and space, occasional stretching will help remove tension in your body.
 This will make you feel more alert, along with that nice, relaxed (and driven) feeling we so often seek when writing.